 Keep track of the average number of I/Os per second, the peak and sustained reads and writes and the average I/O sizes to help characterize the workloads of the server.
 Depending upon the storage system being used, you should be able to get some information about the I/O workload activity.
 If this is a new install with no baseline or historical data to work from, you have more of a challenge in front of you.
 If not sure what to do with a new environment, drop me a note, and we can discuss some different options and strategies.

-Getting started with SAN?
-Be sure to check out our SAN Project Guide.
 Which is better: directors or switches?
 What are the advantages of each one?

 In general, a director will have more scalability in terms of number and types of ports, protocols and interfaces (types of blades), overall performance, redundancy and perhaps partitioning or other advanced resiliency features.
 Avoid the temptation to replace several switches with a single director.
 Instead, for high availability, deploy a pair of directors as separate fabric and data access paths.
 They key is to identify what your needs and requirements are in terms of performance, protocols and interfaces, number of ports, topology and availability among others and align the applicable technology to meet those needs.